Guide to working with freelancers and contractors.

 Hiring a freelancer or contractor is a great way to get that extra resource your business needs without having to take on an employee.
 However, there are a few areas you need to be aware of in order to protect your business.

 What’s the difference between a freelancer and a contractor?

 Self-employed, freelancers work from their own premises and usually work on numerous projects at the same time.
 From a tax perspective, a freelancer would fall into the self-employed bracket so the onus lies with them to register with HMRC and complete a self-assessment tax return each year.

 From a tax perspective, there is no difference between freelancers and contractors.
 The latter are also self-employed and are required to complete self-assessment tax returns (and have to sort out their own NI contributions).
-However, from an employment status, contractors are usually only required for an allocated amount of time or on a temporary project.
+However, from employment status, contractors are usually only required for an allocated amount of time or on a temporary project.

+Next tip in our guide to working with freelancers and contractors.
 Before engaging a freelancer it’s important to be aware of their employment status, particularly with IR35 rules.
 If your contractor or freelancer could be seen as an employee by HMRC then your business could be fined heavily.
 See the table below to work out whether an individual is self-employed or employed or visit HMRC to find out more about IR35.

 |Is the worker contracted to provide the work personally?||Yes||No. Can send along a substitute if unable or unwilling to do the work personally.|

 |Does the worker work exclusively for the other party?||Yes||No. Can do work under two or more contracts with different parties at the same time.|

 |Does the worker work as part of the other’s business?||Yes, an integral part of their employer’s business, working within the core of the business.||No. Works as and when required.|